x49eightyk3/ECE884_DeepLearning/README.md

 # Pre-Requisites:
 Add pathways to all data used here

 Note: We recommoned using one of the smaller datasets from Mozilla Common Voice as the larger datasets may take an inordinate amount of time to download and uzip, potentially weeks.
+Though, naturally, the larger the dataset, the better the resulting model
 # How to Run the Code:
 Run These Scripts in this order; create_dataset, Train_Model, GenerateDenoisedAudio.
 The first two can be ran in whichever IDE you favor, but the last file must be ran in Juypter Lab or Juypter Notebook.